Arpita31/Safe-Data-Cloak/README.md

 actual output =  ██████████████████████.JavaMail.evans@thyme
 <br />Explanation - to support phone redaction we have used numbers regEx which redacts the above case.

+2. In phone redaction numbers except "+" sign are redacted.

+3. In Phone redaction short phone numbers are also getting redacted like "123 456 789"

+4. Some addresses doesn't redact like  "123 Main Rd", "123 Main Blvd" and "123 Main Boulevard".

+5. In date dedaction we are not checking the validity of the date.
+For instance, 13/13/2020 is also redacted.

 ### Assumptions: